AuroraRyunix/PWR-manager/README.md

 ## Uninstalling

--unistalling will not remove the node files
+- unistalling will not remove the node files

    either run:
    ```bash